benhowell71/fastRhockey-data/README.md

     on an individual game in one row.
 Contains home/away teams, arena information, game IDs, league IDs, and more
--   `boxscore.csv`: this csv contains all the boxscore information from the PHF for all the games that are listed in `phf_meta_data.csv`.
+-   `boxscore.csv`: this csv contains all the boxscore information from the PHF for the games in `phf_meta_data.csv`.
 Contains data on game ID, scoring by period, shots be period, power play numbers, and more, all broken down by each team involved in a game
 -   `play_by_play.csv`: this csv contains all the play-by-play data from the PHF.
 It includes information on events, how many skaters were on the ice, penalties, shots, etc. This data is essentially complete